benswift/benswift.github.io/_posts/2023-02-02-academic-integrity-policy-re-chatgpt-and-generative-ai-tools.md

 ---
-title: "Academic integrity policy re: ChatGPT and generative AI tools"
+title: "Academic integrity guidelines re: ChatGPT and generative AI tools"
 tags: teaching ai
 ---

 Here in Australia Semester 1 is approaching and [ChatGPT](https://chat.openai.com) is, undoubtedly, _a thing_.
-From a practical perspective it's important to have some​ sort of policy about about ChatGPT and other generative AI tools in the classroom ([everyone's doing it](https://twitter.com/dbkahn/status/1616494433587040257)).
-If you don't have an explicit policy you'll end up making your policy up as you go along (because it _will_ come up) and [policy on the run is policy underdone](https://www.youtube.com/watch?v=7XeQin9abx4).
+From a practical perspective it's important to have some​ sort of guidelines about about ChatGPT and other generative AI tools in the classroom ([everyone's doing it](https://twitter.com/dbkahn/status/1616494433587040257)).
+If you don't provide any advice ahead of time you'll end up making it up as you go along (because it _will_ come up) and [policy on the run is policy underdone](https://www.youtube.com/watch?v=7XeQin9abx4).

 In terms of the opportunities to incorporate, explore and critique new tools in